Last Updated on: June 24th, 2021

 – I earn through sponsored posts and link placements.
 (See my guidelines for this.)

 – I do website work for others.
 (This service is only offered to a few people, and by request only.)

 – I earn through social sharing.
 I found a new way to earn online through Izea.
 You can get started with this easily!
 Use my referral link!

 – I earn by coaching others.

 - I also help others become authors.
-(So far, I’ve helped a blind man publish two books, and a lawyer publish one.
+I’ve helped a blind man publish two books, and a lawyer publish one.
 I also helped a consultant/trainer publish a book, Shaping Paths: How to Design and Deliver Practical Training.